 Growing up, I had a limited sense of style, lacked any creative flair when it came to pulling an outfit together and often matched my top half to my bottom in ways that you weren’t supposed too!
 (I’m probably sounding a little harsh on myself now, but looking back that’s how I felt!).

 My lack of creativeness wasn’t down to lack of interest in my appearance.
-It was down to the insecurities I had with my skin.
+It was down to my first priority which was cover my skin.
 Having Vitiligo, especially during my teenage years, was a struggle.
-It prevented me from experimenting and encouraged my focus to be purely on covering up and disguising a condition I was embarrassed about.
-Trends.
-Changing seasons.
-A desire to be stylish, it all meant nothing unless I was wearing something that covered me from head to toe.
+It prevented me from experimenting with seasonal trends and instead drove me towards covering my skin and saving me from any embracing conversations.

 I became a teenager.
 A self-conscious, shy, paranoid, ‘desperate to fit in’ teenager.
 No longer did I want people to see what I looked like underneath the layers and so I quickly retreated within myself.
 I became obsessed about covering up.
 I developed a wardrobe full of ‘safety pieces’ in ‘safety colours’ because it allowed me to blend in.
-My staple pieces centered around tops with long sleeves, jeans, trousers and skirts only if they could be worn with 80 denier tights.
+My staple pieces centred around simple tops with long sleeves, jeans, trousers and skirts only if they could be worn with thick black tights.

-As I entered into my late teens, ready to embark on life as a college student, I realised I’d accumulated a wardrobe of mismatched items that had me feeling very uninspired.
+As I entered into my late teens, about to start college which meant I no longer had to rely on a uniform and realised I had to rely on the contents of my wardrobe to feel current.
+It was at this time that I realised I’d accumulated a wardrobe of mismatched items that had me feeling very uninspired.
 My clothes felt like ‘emotional baggage’ and I knew it was something that needed to change and so my ‘wardrobe overhaul’ began.
 Mum jumped on board (she helped with being ruthless!) and immediately we started packing up anything I hadn’t worn in 6 months and giving it to charity.
 I forced myself to let go of some of my safety pieces.
 I reduced what I owned in black and completely slimmed down my wardrobe ready to start again.
 The most unusual part of the exercise, wasn’t that I’d gained the confidence to change how I looked…..I hadn’t……but rather I had recognized it was something I wanted to change…..

 My shopping habits started to change.
 Gradually, I was able to refocus my mind by putting more thought into what I was buying, rather than impulse buying.
 I fell in love with maxi dresses, which kept my legs covered during the summer.
 Pastel colored jeans in pale yellow; lime green and baby pink made me feel summer ready, as opposed to typical denim.
 My caramel coloured skin came alive against citrus colours such as oranges, reds and yellows so I injected instant colour on my top half when teamed with black jeans.
 Before buying anything I would ask myself whether I genuinely needed it and if I had something in my wardrobe that would go with my new purchase.
 In order to make the changes, I had to be strict otherwise I risked adopting my past bad habits.